 Today you arrive in Windhoek and will be transferred to the Belvedere Boutique Hotel.
-You will also be introduced to your vehicle and briefed on your trip here (or at our base).
+You will also be introduced to your vehicle and briefed on your trip.

 This morning after breakfast you will have a driver safety course.
 After which you will be shown where to stock up on food supplies for your camping nights before embarking on your trip.
 You will then set off to the Okonjima Reserve, home to the AfriCat Foundation.

 Today you drive north to the Onguma Reserve on the edge of Etosha National Park.
 You will stay in one of Onguma's campsites, either Leadwood campsite or Tamboti.
 Either is great and provides you with your own site with a private ablution block.
 As a camper you are also able to use the facilities of the lodge for meals.